Russian launches to space from US, 1st time in 20 years

 CAPE CANAVERAL, Fla..
 (AP) — For the first time in 20 years, a Russian cosmonaut rocketed from the U.S. on Wednesday, launching to the International Space Station alongside NASA and Japanese astronauts despite tensions over the war in Ukraine.

-“I hope with this launch we will brighten up the skies over Florida a little bit for everyone,” said the Japan Space Agency’s Koichi Wakata, who is making his fifth spaceflight.
+“We’re so glad to do it together,” said Anna Kikina, Russia’s lone female cosmonaut, offering thanks in both English and Russian.
+“Spasibo!”

-Joining him on a five-month mission are three new to space: Marine Col. Nicole Mann, the first Native American woman to orbit Earth; Navy Capt.
-Josh Cassada and Russia’s lone female cosmonaut, Anna Kikina.
+She was among the three newcomers on the flight, alongside Marine Col. Nicole Mann, the first Native American woman to orbit the world, and Navy Capt.
+Josh Cassada.
+They were joined by Japan Space Agency’s Koichi Wakata, who is making his fifth spaceflight.

-“Awesome! said Mann as they reached orbit.
+“Awesome!” radioed Mann.
 “That was a smooth ride uphill.
 You’ve got three rookies who are pretty happy to be floating in space right now.”

 They’re due to arrive at the space station Thursday, 29 hours after a noon departure from NASA’s Kennedy Space Center, and won’t be back on Earth until March.
 They’re replacing a U.S.-Italian crew that arrived in April.